EashanKaushik/car-damage-detecting-MaskRCNN/README.md

 </p>

 # Steps to Implement the Project
- 1) Go in model-training directory, in the master notebook you will be able to find the code for training of all three stages.
+ 1) Go to the model-training directory, in the master notebook you will be able to find the code for training of all three stages.

  2) Install necessary requirements from requirements.txt, use the following pip command.